Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Louisiana Stats and Trends

-- Louisiana is 1-2 against the spread and 3-0 overall in games when it scores more than 20 points.
+- When Louisiana records more than 20.0 points, it is 1-2 against the spread and 3-0 overall.

-- In games that Louisiana picks up over 364.8 yards, the team is 1-2 against the spread and 3-0 overall.
+- Louisiana is 1-2 against the spread and 3-0 overall when the team totals over 364.8 yards.

 - The Ragin' Cajuns have turned the ball over four times, three fewer times than the Mountaineers have forced turnovers (7).